Margaux Appellation

 The Margaux terroir, a beneficial soil and climate

 These soils are composed of gravel and pebbles mixed with more or less clayey sand and contribute to the drainage of rainwater and the penetration of vine roots to draw water and necessary nutrients.
-The grapes are then of very high quality.
+The resulting grapes are of very high quality.

 The great Châteaux of the Margaux appellation